How to become a licensed insurance agent

 4. Take an insurance license exam

-After you have fulfilled any pre-exam requirements for your state, you’ll need to schedule your official insurance exam.
+After you have fulfilled any pre-exam requirements for your state, you’ll need to schedule your official licensing exam.
 An outside company usually proctors these exams.
 You will go to a testing site at the scheduled date and time to take the test online.
-You may need to show proof of your completed training class before taking the exam.
+You may need to show proof of your completed training class before taking the insurance exam.

 What to expect during your insurance license exam

 The exam process usually is not difficult, especially if you have completed pre-exam requirements and come prepared.
 You’ll arrive at your scheduled time and be placed at a computer.
 Test questions are usually in multiple-choice format.
 When the exam is complete, you’ll immediately find out if you passed.
 If you don’t pass on the first try, you can reschedule and take it again.

 5. Submit your license application and background check